 The fuel source refers to the fuel used by your heater to generate heat.
 The Nest Learning Thermostat uses this information to determine when and if it should engage the fan when heating your home.
 You’ll need to select one of the following:

 - I don’t know

-If you select “I don’t know,” Nest will engage the fan as soon as heating starts.
+If you select “I don’t know,” the Nest Thermostat will engage the fan as soon as heating starts.
 You can always go back later to change it in SETTINGS > EQUIPMENT.

 You may also be asked whether you have a forced air, in-floor radiant, or radiator system.
 For more details about these types, see the article below.